January 16, 2025

 Discover John Hancock Bond and Investment Grade Bond Funds

 After surging inflation peaked at 9% in June 2022, recent data shows the U.S. Federal Reserve (Fed) has been successful in its efforts to slow rising prices.
 However, cracks are forming in the labor market, with rising unemployment and slowing jobs growth.
-In response, the Fed cut the benchmark interest rate by 50 basis points at its September meeting—the first cut since March 2020.
-With the LEI still negative, it’s too early to tell if the Fed can achieve a soft landing, and economic uncertainty remains high.
+In response, the Fed has shifted policy, cutting rates several times since its September 2024 meeting.
+With LEI still negative, it’s too early to tell if the Fed can achieve a soft landing and economic uncertainty remains high.

 Hypothetical performance only, assumes no spread changes and holds the U.S. Treasury yield curve constant.
 The green cells indicate positive hypothetical performance over the designated time period, with darker shading indicating a higher positive return.
 The red cells indicate negative performance over the designated time period, with darker shading indicating a lower negative return.